tartansandal/mamba-bash-completion/README.md

-The `minimamba` executable is built on [cli11](https://cliutils.github.io/CLI11/book/) and has completion support built-in, so we are not providing any additional support for that.
+The `minimamba` executable is built on [cli11](https://cliutils.github.io/CLI11/book/) and has completion support built-in, so we are not going to mess with that :wink:.